 Improving HR with Predictive Analytics

-During the 2016 World Talent Forum, IntraWorlds had the opportunity to interview the Chief of Operations for PricewaterhouseCoopers in United States, Roger Wilkes.
-At PwC predictive analytics already takes an essential role, assisting with everything from improving decision-making and strategy development processes to determining the needs of the clients.
-In the following video Roger sets the scene and gives us an introduction into predictive analytics:
+During the 2016 World Talent Forum, IntraWorlds had the opportunity to interview the Chief of Operations at PricewaterhouseCoopers (PwC) in the United States, Roger Wilkes.
+At PwC, predictive analytics already takes an essential role, assisting with everything from improving decision-making and strategy development processes to determining the needs of the clients.
+In the following video, Roger sets the scene and provides us with an introduction to predictive analytics:

-Predictive analytics also plays an important role with IntraWorlds’ solutions.
-For example, our solutions assist clients to not only successfully build talent pools but also predict candidate pipelines based on data from past candidates.
-Thus talent acquisition leaders can better plan their investment needs and focus additionally on fueling the candidate pool to provide a solid candidate pipeline for upcoming recruitment needs.
+Predictive analytics also plays an important role in IntraWorlds’ solutions.
+For instance, our solutions assist clients not only to successfully build talent pools, but also to predict candidate pipelines based on data from past candidates.
+This way, talent acquisition leaders can better plan their investment needs and focus additionally on fueling the candidate pool to provide a solid candidate pipeline for upcoming recruitment needs.

-All things considered, it’s clear that predictive analytics provides HR and the entire organization with additional fundamental insights.
-However, as highlighted in our recent blog post, “The Digitization of HR & Trust“, analytics must respect data privacy and data security as well.
+All things considered, it is clear that predictive analytics provides HR and the entire organization with additional fundamental insights.
+However, as highlighted in our recent blog post of “The Digitization of HR & Trust“, analytics must respect data privacy and data security as well.